tomwayson/esri-loader-hooks/README.md

 This library is like a hooks version of [react-arcgis](https://github.com/Esri/react-arcgis), which is a library of a few generic components to get you started using esri-loader.
 My hypothesis is that a library of generic hooks will be more <em>use</em>ful than generic components.
 This is because the hooks should be easier to compose into many different custom components.

-#### Can I use this with the [@arcgis/webpack-plugin](https://github.com/esri/arcgis-webpack-plugin#readme)?
+#### Can I use this with the [@arcgis/webpack-plugin](https://github.com/esri/arcgis-webpack-plugin)?

+No. The view and graphics hooks use [esri-loader].

+That said, you probably don't need a library like this if you're using the webpack plugin.
+The view and graphics hooks help deal with the complexity introduced by the fact that [`loadModules()` is always asynchronous](https://github.com/Esri/esri-loader/#loading-modules-from-the-arcgis-api-for-javascript).

-No. The view and graphics hooks are bound to esri-loader.
-That said, the event and watch hooks could be used without esri-loader.
-Ideally someone would move those into their own library (cough, Rene) that could be used in both types of apps.
+The event and watch hooks could be used without esri-loader.
+For now you could copy and paste them into your application.
+If we add more hooks there, it may make sense to move those into their own library that could be used in both types of applications.

 #### Can I use this in my production app?